apexfarm/ApexDatabaseContext/README.md

 ### Child Contexts

-If some data needed to be committed prior and can be committed standalone, please create a child IDBContext to perform the DMLs.
+If some data have to be committed prior and can be committed standalone, please create a child IDBContext to perform the DMLs.

 ```java
 IDBContext mainContext = new DBContext();